Preview: Senators at Rangers

-The New York Rangers were a pedestrian team on home ice for much of the regular season but they have reversed their fortunes in the playoffs.
-New York will look to build upon its most lopsided victory of the postseason and even the Eastern Conference semifinal series when it hosts the Ottawa Senators on Thursday night in Game 4.
+The New York Rangers find themselves in a familiar position, only their postseason hangs in the balance this time around.
+New York attempts to send its Eastern Conference second-round series to the limit when it hosts the Ottawa Senators for Game 6 on Tuesday.

-The league's best road team during the regular season, the Rangers rebounded from a pair of losses in Ottawa with a 4-1 victory in Game 3 - seizing control by scoring the first four goals.
-"We were behind on our thinking, behind on our execution, behind on our physicality," Ottawa coach Guy Boucher told reporters of New York's domination.
-"We got a slap in the face and we've got to get up."
-The Senators had played eight straight one-goal decisions to open the postseason and erased a two-goal deficit on three occasions before prevailing in double overtime in Game 2, making Tuesday's matchup a must-win for New York.
-“It says that we can erase an emotional loss,” Rangers forward Rick Nash told reporters.
-“We’re still down, so the next game is that much of a bigger deal.”
+The Rangers, who squandered a lead and sustained a double-overtime loss in Game 2, suffered a similar fate in Game 5 - falling in one extra session to find themselves on the verge of elimination.
+Kyle Turris scored at 6:28 of overtime to put Ottawa one victory away from reaching the conference final for the third time in franchise history and first since 2007, when it went on to land in the Stanley Cup Final.
+New York is hoping a different trend continues as the home team has won each of the first five games in the series.
+The Rangers, who have scored the first goal in every game of the series thus far, posted a pair of 4-1 triumphs in their own building while the Senators have recorded three one-goal victories on home ice.

 TV: 7:30 p.m.
 ET, NBC Sports Network, CBC, TVAS